 By meticulously planning out and prioritizing your marketing strategies, you can then put together an effective and goal-oriented budget.

 Marketing Budget per Company Size/Annual Revenue

-As a general rule of thumb, companies should allocate between five to 15% of their total gross revenue on marketing to maintain their current position in the industry.
+As a general rule of thumb, companies should allocate between five to 15% of their total gross revenue to marketing to maintain their current position in the industry.

 Most recently, in June 2020, U.S. marketers expressed they were investing an average of 11.4% of their business revenues into marketing.
 Of course, choosing the right percentage depends on what you’re looking to gain for the quarter or year.

 If your business is looking to grow or gain greater market share, analyze the ways you’ve spent your money in the past.
 Maybe there are more efficient ways your team can utilize your marketing budget, or maybe you need to budget a higher percentage on that five to 15% scale (or even go beyond it if you already meet the threshold).
 A larger investment can help you harness the right tools to connect with your target market and generate more revenue.

 One of the first steps in figuring out your marketing budget is looking into your company’s gross or estimated revenue.
 Let’s take a look at marketing budgets for small businesses.